top of page

 What Exactly Does “Neutering” Imply?

-Should I Allow My Pet to Breed Before Spaying or Neutering them?
+Should I Allow My Pet to Breed Before Spaying or Neutering Them?

 Most veterinarians advise spaying or neutering procedures before your pet’s first heat cycle, which is before the age of 7 months or so.
 This reduces the risk of developing breast cancer, uterine infections, and unwanted pregnancies later in life.
 Pregnancy at a young age also puts a lot of stress on the body of your pets, which can result in birth abnormalities, nursing issues, and critically malnourished babies.
 In the end, it is up to the pet’s family to decide.